 Formed in 1993 by William Stewart and Karl Hussey.
 The original lineup was a trio with Ben Delaney, but they soon decided they needed a bassist and Daniel Barry joined in February 1994.
 They reheased for three months and then played their first gig in May 1994, a set of old punk covers.
 They gigged heavily during 1994 playing over 50 gigs, in places like The Rock Garden and The Attic.
 They gradually phased the cover versions out of their set.

 Bambi recorded a two track demo in Sun Studios towards the end of 1994.
 This was played on pirate radio.
 In April 1995 they recorded four songs at Lansdowne Studios which were released on cassette (The Quater Blood Technique).
-A full album (13 songs) was recorded for Dead Elvis Records in the summer but the release was aborted through mis-management.
+A full album (13 songs) was recorded for Dead Elvis Records in the summer but the release was aborted, reputedly through mis-management.
 In 1996, new recordings with a more 60s Garage Rock sound were made at Tapeworm studio.
 These were released by Rejected Records as The Psychedelic Sounds of the Orange Whip EP.
 A video was also made for 'Orange Whip'.
 Further recordings the same year at Sonic Studios were unsatisfactory and the same material was re-recorded at Tapeworm.
 This session was released by Rejected/Damaged Goods as the May Contain Traces Of Peanuts album in 1997.

 While their new, more mature sound was a significant development, their progress suffered several setbacks during 1998.
 They lost their rehearsal space in the city due to the rising rent prices associated with the mythical celtic tiger, which meant they were unable to rehearse.
 They also gigged much less in Dublin due to the number of venues in the city dwindling for the same reason.
 This halted the progress of their new material.
 Even so they recorded some successful demos at Dirt Studios with Ronan McHugh, now their preferred engineer.
-They recorded two tracks at Acme with McHugh for a planned single but the release is stalled.
+They recorded two tracks at Acme with McHugh for a planned single but the release was stalled.
 The year ended with support slots for Girls Against Boys and The Jesus Lizard at the Mean Fiddler.
 This trend contined into 1999.
 Venues in Dublin continued to shut down at an alarming rate and the planned single remained stalled.
 Rehearsals were few and far between.
 The bands first gig of 1999 was the Bon Scott-AC/DC Tribute on St.Patrick's Day (March 17).
 Their set was 'Hells Bells', 'Beating Around the Bush', 'Riff Raff', and 'Sin City'.
 This gig later came out on cassette AFAIR.
 The band worked on material for an album between March and July and then split for the summer.

 'Supertease' / 'Play the Shot' was finally released on the bands own Free State Recordings in November 1999.
 It was the first evidence of the bands new sound and was well worth the wait.
 It's a stunning record housed in wonderful artwork by Dan Barry.
 There was also a cheap but effective video for 'Play The Shot' that had been made earlier in the year.

-A second self-released single 'Hind Leg Mary' / 'Sink Incisor' followed ca June 2000.
+A second self-released single 'Hind Leg Mary' / 'Sink Incisor' followed circa June 2000.
 A third track recorded at the same session 'Cattle Strap' was earmarked for a Road Relish release but it never came out.
 The planned album was never finished.
 Bambi toured in the USA for a month during the summer of 2000 and split in the Autumn of the same year.